ssmirr/appdev-chapters/optional-syntaxes-in-ruby.md

 # => [8, 4, 9]
 ```

-This can get confusing, because now we're overloading the curly brackets (`{}`) for more than one purpose: Hash literals _and_ blocks.
+This can get confusing, because now we're overloading the curly braces (`{}`) for more than one purpose: Hash literals _and_ blocks.
 However, it's a very common style so you should get used to figuring out which one it is from the context.
-If the curly brackets are next to a method and there are no key/value pairs, then it's a block, not a Hash.
+If the curly braces are next to a method and there are no key/value pairs, then it's a block, not a Hash.

 This style is most often used when chaining more methods: